Tax season is about to start in a less than two weeks. Jan. 27, in case you forgot.

 The amount of your refund and direct deposit info is that's what you choose, along with any amount you owe are still on page 2.
 There is, though, one noticeable change here.
 The tax owed section title is back to a pre-tax reform larger font, reinforcing one of the IRS' main jobs.

-The signature section of Form 1040, as noted earlier, is back on the second page.
-But there is one interesting addition.
+Underneath it is the signature section, which as noted earlier, is back on the second page.
+But there is another interesting addition.

 As the IRS continues its digital shift, there's also a block where, if you choose, you can give Uncle Sam your email address.